A trip to northern Italy to discover one of the most popular destinations for Italian tourists. Here's what to do in Jesolo like a local in 7 moves.

 To take you to Jesolo like a local, we have relied on a road map marked by the city's main characteristics: fun, active holidays, food, and design.
 Here are some ideas to enrich your next holiday.

-7. Jesolo like a local.
+Things to do in Jesolo like a local.
 Cycling around the lagoon

 Sustainable mobility is one of Jesolo's flagships.
 Want to get around like a local?
 Do so with a bike through its extensive network of cycle paths.
 They cross the uniqueness of an area that enjoys a privileged relationship with water, made up of towns and villages reflected between the canals and the sea, and the special nature of the Veneto lagoon.

-Cycling enthusiasts will find a wide range of dedicated services, such as the possibility of using bike sharing or staying at the accommodation facilities included in the Jesolo Bike Hotel and Adria Bike Hotel circuits, equipped to offer the essentials for an active holiday on two wheels.
+Cycling enthusiasts will find a wide range of dedicated services, such as the possibility of using bike sharing or staying at the accommodation facilities included in the Jesolo Bike Hotel and Adria Bike Hotel networks, equipped to offer the essentials for an active holiday on two wheels.

 Discover the city's famous squares and streets or explore the countryside and Jesolo pine forest.
 You can even reach the river-lake area from downtown, which is a spectacular natural sight, especially at sunset.